-Every Spring Training, prospects get a chance to show what they can do as they prepare for the upcoming season.
-Some compete for jobs in big league camp, while others vie for spots on Minor League affiliates.
-MLB Pipeline will visit all 30 camps this spring, and today we check in on the Astros.
+Every Spring Training, prospects get a chance to show what they can do as they prepare for the season ahead.
+Some are competing for jobs in big league camps, others are prepping for the season as they vie for spots at Minor League affiliates up and down a team's system.
+MLBPipeline.com is visiting all 30 camps this spring.
+Today, we check in on the Houston Astros.

 :: MLB Pipeline Spring Training reports ::